 How long can you keep banh mi?

 - Use a different kind of bread.
 Keep it keto, but cut down on prep time by using vegetables–a hollowed-out cucumber works really well here.
-You can also use low carb wraps, low carb tortillas, or even turn these into lettuce wraps.
+You can also use keto wraps, keto tortillas, or even turn these into lettuce wraps.

 - Make a banh mi salad.
 Skip the bread altogether, and layer your keto banh mi components over a bed of lettuce.
 Add some mild tasting oil to the mayo-soy sauce combo so it’s easier to drizzle.